Elmer McCurdy: Rediscovery and burial

 By December 11, the story of McCurdy's journey had been featured in newspapers and on television and radio.
 Several funeral homes called the coroner's office offering to bury McCurdy free of charge, but officials decided to wait to see if any living relatives would come forward to claim the body.
 Fred Olds, who represented the Indian Territory Posse of Oklahoma Westerns, eventually convinced Dr. Thomas Noguchi, then the Chief Medical Examiner-Coroner for the County of Los Angeles, to allow him to bury the body in Oklahoma.
 After further testing to ensure proper identification, Olds was allowed to take custody of the body.

 On April 22, 1977, a funeral procession was conducted to transport McCurdy to the Boot Hill section of the Summit View Cemetery in Guthrie, Oklahoma.
-A graveside service attended by approximately 300 people was conducted after which McCurdy was buried next to another outlaw Bill Doolin.
-To ensure that McCurdy's body would not be stolen, two feet (60 cm) of concrete were poured over the casket.
+A graveside service attended by approximately 300 people was conducted after which McCurdy was buried next to Bill Doolin.
+To ensure that McCurdy's body would not be stolen, two feet (60 cm) of concrete was poured over the casket.